 It is our hope that the information provided in this report will highlight these challenges and help state and local leaders engage with communities on how to address them.
-This page intentionally left blank.

 Appendix A: Methods

 Historical Population Patterns in the U.S. and in Kansas